rackerlabs/support-how-to/content/rpc-microsoft/architecture-requirements-for-rackspace-private-cloud-powered-by-microsoft.md

 source control systems for custom-developed websites and applications.

-With Microsoft SQL Server and MySQL Server, you can create the ideal environment to leverage database as a service (DBaaS) for your company, bringing it into the cloud era while maintaining private cloud security.
-You can add one or more Microsoft SQL Server or MySQL Server instances for tenants to deploy and use.
+With Microsoft SQL Server and MySQL Server, you can create the ideal environment to leverage a database as a service (DBaaS) for your company, which brings your company into the cloud era while maintaining private cloud security.
+You can add one or more Microsoft SQL Servers or MySQL Server instances for tenants to deploy and use.
 Tenants use these databases with the Web Sites Cloud service.

 | Application or role    | VM name    | Quantity | Software suite     | vCPU | vRAM | vDisk  |
 |------------------------|------------|----------|--------------------|------|------|--------|